 One day a missionary in India was hurrying along a street that ran beside the Ganges River.
-Suddenly he came upon a native woman who was standing and looking out at the water.
+Suddenly, he came upon a native woman who was standing and looking out at the water.
 In her arms was a sickly, whining infant.
 At her side stood a beautiful, strong, healthy little boy.

 Later, when he returned to the spot, he found the woman still there, but now she was sitting and rocking the sickly child in her arms.
 Tears were streaming down her face and she was moaning loudly.
 Missing from the scene was the strong, healthy son that had been standing by her side.
 It wasn’t hard to figure out what had happened.
-To appease her god, the woman had thrown her healthy child to the river’s crocodiles.
+To appease her god, the woman had sacrificed her healthy child to the river’s crocodiles.

-The missionary ran up to her, asking, “Oh, why did you do it?”
-The woman replied, “I made an offering to my god.
+The missionary ran up to her and asked, “Why did you do it?”
+In reply, the woman answered, “I made an offering to my god.
 Perhaps he will hear me.”
-The missionary said, “But why, if you had to do it, did you give your healthy little boy?
+The missionary said, “But why, if you had to make an offering, did you give your healthy little boy?
 Why didn’t you at least give the sickly child?”
 To that, the woman rose to her feet, straightened herself up somewhat proudly, and said, “We give our gods our best.”
 Heartbreaking story?
 Certainly.
 But proper attitude toward giving to your god?
 You’d better know it.
 Have you been giving your best to God lately?